AndreBorrmann/gep_wip/18-dualstack_ipv4_ipv6_seed_shoot.md

 2. Node creation

-  The Gardener-Machine-Controler-Extension (GMCE) will create the host/Node and retrieve the actual assigned IPv6 address/prefix from the cloud provider.
-Based on a built-in/configureable template, the GMCE will then assign a per-node pod prefix, e.g., `<nodePrefix>::f000:0/100`, and update the K8s node resource with the respective `podCIDR` spec.
+  The Gardener-Machine-Controler-Extension (GMCE) or Gardener-Provider-Extension (GPE) will create the host/Node and retrieve the actual assigned IPv6 address/prefix from the cloud provider.
+Based on a built-in/configureable template, the GMCE/GPE will then assign a per-node pod prefix, e.g., `<nodePrefix>::f000:0/100`, and update the K8s node resource with the respective `podCIDR` spec.

 3. CNI Config